acgetchell/mundus-atrox/src/journals/fourteenth.md

 Sildar also reminds us that there are a ton of dragons that have been flying around lately.
 A dragon-laying sword can be found nearby where a famous hero slayed a dragon.

-We decide to head to Tresendar Manor to recover the magic armor in the basement, then get the dragon-slaying sword.
+We decide to head to **Tresendar Manorl** to recover the magic armor in the basement, then get the dragon-slaying sword.
 We walk into the basement and see the spectator.

 Turn 1